Bioconductor/BBS/README.md

 will be discussed TBA.
 For now, contact Dan and share your findings with him.

+Possible problems:

+* On windows: A process is holding onto files

 ### Running the build report without a given node

 Sometimes a build node failed.
 A common reason for this is